 As a coach who built his facilty from nothing into one of the premier fields in the Centennial Conference and Mid-Atlantic Region, Smith added Director of Athletics Facilities to his duties prior to the 2012-13 academic year.

-Smith enters his 13th season at the helm of the McDaniel softball program, replacing hall-of-famer George Dix, who retired after completing one of Division III softball’s more remarkable coaching careers, after the 2004 Centennial Conference (CC) championship season.
+Smith enters his 14th season at the helm of the softball program, replacing hall-of-famer George Dix, who retired after completing one of Division III softball’s more remarkable coaching careers, after the 2004 Centennial Conference (CC) championship season.

-Smith enters the 2015 season with 248 victories to join Dix as the only Green Terror softball coaches to join the century club.
+Smith enters the 2018 season with a 272-247-1 record to join Dix as the only Green Terror softball coaches to join the century club.

 After making two CC tournament appearances in his first seven years at the helm, Smith made a return trip in 2012 after garnering the conference regular-season title and has been a perennial playoff team and now holds the longest active streak with six straight tournament appearances.
 For just the fourth time in the 12-year history of the CC tournament, the top seed was able to hold serve and McDaniel posted the conference’s first championship-game run-rule victory, downing Washington 9-0 in six innings to claim the program’s sixth title overall.

 Riding the right arm of CC Pitcher of the Year Caroline Brehm, Smith’s Green Terror squad entered the NCAA tournament as the eighth seed in the Newport News Regional and made a magical run through the bracket.
 After dropping its first game to top-ranked Emory, the Green Terror recorded a 10th-inning walkoff win over Messiah, a 14-inning marathon victory over Ferrum, and a two-out, two-strike, bottom-of-the-seventh walkoff grand slam over Salisbury before falling to host and second-seeded Christopher Newport.
 Brehm threw every pitch of the regional to end her rookie season with a program- and conference-record 377 strikeouts.

 Smith matched Dix’s best season ever with 30 wins in 2012 before being added as a full-time staff member for the first time, charged with also overseeing the College’s athletics facilities.
 The mentor has always taken pride in a first-class softball facility and will now extend that passion to the entire department in his new position.